typelevel/cats/docs/src/main/tut/freemonad.md

 anything at all, including `Unit`.
 It can be thought of as a carrier, a way to link a single operation with successive operations.

-As we will see, the `next` field is also necessary to allowing us to provide a `Functor` instance for `KVStoreA[_]`.
+As we will see, the `next` field is also necessary to allow us to provide a `Functor` instance for `KVStoreA[_]`.

 ### Import Free in your `build.sbt`